johnthomasdev/website-builder/README.md

 # Website Builder

 ## Overview
 This repository contains a **local website-builder** powered by Large-Language-Models.
-You describe the web-site you want in plain English and the agent automatically generates:
+You describe the website you want in plain English and the agent automatically generates:

 * `index.html` – full semantic HTML
 * `styles.css` – clean, responsive CSS